GedMullen/2017-2018/java.md

 <br>What is OOP?
 <br>What are the advantages of OOP?
 <br>Explain the term "Instantiating an object in Java" -  provide a code example.
+<br>4 .
+Modify the Controller.java to check for the username "admin" and password "password".
+Output a successful login message if the user enters the correct username/password combination.
+<br>5 .
+Once logged in prompt for the name and age of the user and display the information as a welcome message.
+<br>6 .
+Create a menu that allows the user to execute each of the warmup exercises.

 # Week 1
 <br> 1 .
 [Corners Game](https://docs.google.com/document/d/1f8YCnRpKR5dgO-aP77ZXJg5SU6BWLMkiLsc99n1WZe4/pub)